devnall/notes/vocab.md

 * deleterious - harmful, often in a subtle or unexpected way
 * roister - to engage in noisy revelry; carouse
 * catercorner - in a diagonal or oblique position
-* pinchbeck - something counterfeit or spurious; or an allor of copper and zinc used especially to imitate gold in jewelry
+* pinchbeck - something counterfeit or spurious; or an alloy of copper and zinc used especially to imitate gold in jewelry
 * baksheesh - payment (as a tip or bribe) to expedite service
 * duende - the power to attract through personal magnetism and charm
 * depone - to assert under oath; testify